sockeqwe/ParcelablePlease/README.md

 }
 ```

-Now you can create a class like this:
+You can use your ParcelBagger with the `@Bagger` annotation like this:

 ```java
 @ParcelablePlease
 public class Person implements Parcelable {